kappnav/design/APIs.md

 ## Namespace API

 The namespace API is a convenience API that simply passes through to the Kubernetes api/v1/namespaces API.
-This is done to simplify security and configuration for the Prism UI.
+This is done to simplify security and configuration for the {k}AppNav UI.

 https://host:port/prism/namespaces